siam9192/Realtime-Todo/readme.md

 #### Backend

-- **Node.js + Express**: Provides REST API endpoints for the application.
-- **Prisma ORM with PostgreSQL**: I choose PostgreSQL as database because prisma is Highly Recommended in this assesment and at present i feal comfortable with prostgresql in prisma.
+- **Prisma ORM with PostgreSQL**: PostgreSQL was chosen as the database because Prisma is highly recommended for this assessment, and I am currently most comfortable working with PostgreSQL using Prisma.
-- **Service Layer**: Contains business logic, keeping controllers thin and maintainable,respository for database CRUD operations.
+- **Backend Request Flow**:
+  Receive request → Authorize user for protected routes → Validate request body using Zod (where required) → Controller → Service (business logic) → Repository (database CRUD operations) → Service returns result → Controller → Response sent to the client via HTTP or Socket.IO where applicable.

+  This layered architecture keeps controllers thin and maintainable while centralizing business logic in services and database operations in repositories.
-- **JWT Authentication**: Uses access and refresh tokens with every request  for secure user authentication
+- **JWT Authentication**: Uses access and refresh tokens to securely authenticate users on each request.

 #### Frontend

-- **React + Vite + Tailwind + DaisyUI**: Lightweight and fast frontend setup with modern styling.
-- **React Query**: Efficiently manages server state, caching, and data fetching.
-- **Socket.IO Client**: Enables real-time updates for tasks and notifications, keeping the UI in sync without manual refresh.
+- **Protected Routes**:
+  Fetch current user → Verify authentication status → Allow or restrict access to protected pages accordingly.

+- **How Real-Time Task CRUD Works**:
+  Send a CRUD HTTP request to the server → After successful processing, the server emits Socket.IO events based on the operation (e.g., `task:created`, `task:assigned`, `task:updated`, `task:unassigned`, `task:deleted`, `notification:new`) → Clients listen to these       events and trigger appropriate actions such as refetching data or updating the UI in real time.

-## How Socket.IO Works
+## Socket.IO Integration

 Socket.IO is used in this project to provide **real-time updates** for tasks and notifications.
 The workflow is designed to ensure that only authenticated users receive relevant updates and that connections are properly managed.
 Here's how it works step by step: